|

 Step 1: Read the West Virginia Code that governs notary practice

 On the application to be a West Virginia notary public, you will be signing an oath that you have read and understand the requirements and will follow the law.
-Legal code pertaining to West Virginia notaries public can be found at the following web address: West Virginia Uniform Notary Act
+Legal code pertaining to West Virginia notaries public can be found at the following web address: West Virginia Notary Public Laws

-Step 2: Download and complete the application for appointment as a West Virginia Notary Public
+Step 2: Complete the online application for appointment as a West Virginia Notary Public

 West Virginia Notary Public Application